Jorricks/iCal-library/docs/code/properties/base_class.md

 # Property base class

-All Properties are extending the [Property](ical_reader.base_classes.Property) class.
+All Properties are extending the [Property](ical_library.base_classes.Property) class.
 Let's first start with the base class and then list all the other properties.

-::: ical_reader.base_classes.Property
+::: ical_library.base_classes.Property